keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/Databases.md

 ## DATABASES

 We did many labs under this topic.
-I will share two labs i found interesting
+I will share 2 labs i found interesting

 ## FIRST LAB :Build Your DB Server and Interact With Your DB Using an App